 Vaccination and prophylactic antibiotics for splenectomized patients

 Treatment is directed at the underlying disorder.
 However, if hypersplenism is the only serious manifestation of the disorder (eg, Gaucher disease Gaucher Disease Gaucher disease is a sphingolipidosis, an inherited disorder of metabolism, resulting from glucocerebrosidase deficiency, causing deposition of glucocerebroside and related compounds.
 Symptoms... read more ), splenic ablation by splenectomy or radiation therapy may be indicated.
-The indications for splenectomy or radiation therapy in hypersplenism are detailed below (see table Indications for Splenectomy or Radiation Therapy in Hypersplenism Indications for Splenectomy or Radiation Therapy in Hypersplenism Hypersplenism is cytopenia caused by splenomegaly.
-(See also Overview of the Spleen.)
-Hypersplenism is a secondary process that can arise from splenomegaly of almost any cause (see table Common... read more ).
+The indications for splenectomy or radiation therapy in hypersplenism are detailed below (see table Indications for Splenectomy or Radiation Therapy in Hypersplenism Indications for Splenectomy or Radiation Therapy in Hypersplenism ).

 Because the intact spleen protects against serious infections with encapsulated bacteria, splenectomy should be avoided whenever possible, and patients undergoing splenectomy require prior vaccination Overview of Immunization Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more against infections caused by Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae.
-Patients should also receive the influenza vaccine and may need other vaccinations according to their clinical situation.
+Patients should also receive influenza and COVID-19 vaccines and may need other vaccinations depending on their clinical situation.

 After splenectomy, patients are particularly susceptible to severe sepsis Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
 In septic shock, there is critical reduction in tissue perfusion; acute failure... read more with encapsulated microorganisms and are often given daily prophylactic antibiotics such as penicillin, amoxicillin, or erythromycin, particularly when they have regular contact with children.
-Patients who develop fever should receive empiric antibiotics because rapidly fatal sepsis can sometimes occur.
+Patients who develop fever should be carefully evaluated for infection.